1. Home

 By getting outside, your child will have a chance to ground themselves in nature, go for a walk, ride a bike, or take part in any number of physical activities that will get their bodies moving.

-4. Decompress.
+4. Decompress

 Sometimes you just need to let things out.
 Bottling everything inside or keeping it all in isn’t good for you.

 Help your child learn safe ways to let their feelings out.
-Do you feel better after yelling into a pillow, or do you have a dammit doll that you whack on the table?
+Do you feel better after yelling into a pillow, or do you have something like a dammit doll that you whack on the table?
 Maybe you take a hot bath or go for a long run?

 How do you release turmoil?
 Work with your child to find something that works for them.

-5. Have fun.
+5. Have Fun

 All work and no play is no fun at all.
 Finding balance in life is extremely important to a healthy lifestyle.